miccai-ultrasound/miccai-ultrasound.github.io/asmus22.md

 > The submission portal is now available at [Springer Nature EquinOCS](https://equinocs.springernature.com/home). *E-Mail registration required prior to submission*.

+> The submission deadline has been extended to June 27 2022 - Please see the below Workshop Timeline for complete details.

 ## Call for Papers

 Papers will consist of maximum 8 pages (text, figures and tables) + up to 2 pages for references only.
 They are to be submitted electronically in [Springer LNCS (Lecture Notes in Computer Science) style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and are subject to double blind review.
 Information on submission to follow.